mfeit-internet2/geoasn2/README.md

 Your system must have the following installed prior to installing this
 add-on:

- * Python version 2.6 or later.
-(These programs should run under Python 3 as well but have not been tested.)
+ * Python version 3.6 or later.
  * The GeoIP2 API for Python and all of its prerequisites.
-On Linux distributions derived from Red Hat, this is available in the EPEL repo as python2-geoip2.
+ * SQLite 3.

+On systems derived from RHEL 8, `dnf install -y python36, python3-geoip2 and sqlite` will install the prerequisites.

 **NOTE:** These are requirements for the _system_ Python, not the one built into Splunk.
 There is a temporary hack in place to make this